EuroDairy – Research and policy development needs in relation to socio-economic resilience

 There are several ways to improve the sale of EU dairy products in different parts of the world:

-• Extra resources for promotion in third countries, to make sure that we are also present in these markets
+• Extra resources for promotion in third countries, thus making sure that we are also present in these markets

 • Extra domestic promotion to increase consumption of dairy products